Joe Hodge

-Joseph Shaun Hodge (born 14 September 2002) is a professional footballer who plays as a defensive midfielder for Primeira Liga club Tondela.
-Born in Manchester, England, Hodge was the captain of the Republic of Ireland U21 national team.
+Joseph Shaun Hodge (born 14 September 2002) is an Irish professional footballer who plays as a midfielder for Scottish Premiership side Motherwell.
+Born in Manchester, England, Hodge made his senior Republic of Ireland debut in June 2026.

-Career
+Club career

 Manchester City

 Hodge started his career with Premier League side Manchester City.
 Before the 2021 season, he was sent on loan to League of Ireland Premier Division club Derry City but departed the club without making a competitive appearance due to injury.

 Wolverhampton Wanderers

 In 2021, Hodge signed for English Premier League club Wolverhampton Wanderers.
 He made his Premier League debut against Chelsea on 8 October 2022.
 On 1 February 2024, Hodge was loaned to EFL Championship club Queens Park Rangers until the end of the season.
 On 28 August 2024, he was loaned out to League One side Huddersfield Town for the season.

 Tondela

 On 18 July 2025, Hodge joined newly promoted Primeira Liga club Tondela on a four-year deal.
+He scored 1 goal in 29 appearances in all competitions during his first season with the club, as they were relegated to Liga Portugal 2.
+In August 2026, he was reportedly due to sign for an unnamed Scottish Premiership club, but the move was on the verge of collapse due to a compensation dispute between Tondela and Hodge's former club Wolverhampton Wanderers.